 Napoleon was defeated by the weather in Russia, not the Russian army.
 The Russian army was in full retreat, and Napoleon even took their capitol, Moscow.
 The French army was unbeatable on land until the weather in Russia defeated them.

 God allows things to go so far and no farther.
 If the British fleet would have lost the battle, the British Isles would have been open to invasion by the very powerful French army.
 Now do you know what the British Empire consisted of at its zenith?
 It consisted of 63 different countries, islands, sea gates, and mandates.
 The sun was always shining somewhere on the British Empire.

 Another promise by God was that Israel, or Ephraim and Manasseh, would control the gates of their enemies.
 These are some of the gates the British and America controlled: Gibraltar, Malta, Aden, Hong Kong, the Panama Canal, union of South Africa, the Falkland Islands, the Suez Canal, the Gilbert Islands, Trinidad, the Solomon Islands, Jamaica, Singapore, the Maldives Islands, the Khyber Pass, Crete, and Cyprus.

 Does God keep his promises?
 Yes, He does.
 It is very important for all of us to be able to see God working in our lives.

 A few years before the war, the United States Congress had allocated money to strengthen the American navy.
-The plan was to build six 50-gun ships, one of them being "Ol' Ironsides," the USS Constitution.
-These ships were to be the backbone of the U.S navy.
+The plan was to build six 50-gun ships, one of them being "Old Ironsides," the USS Constitution.
+These ships were to be the backbone of the U.S Navy.

 How could this happen?
 America had a weak navy compared to the great powers of the world at that time.